-Hiring a Software Developer vs. a Software Firm: Making the Right Choice for Your Organization
+Hiring a Software Developer In-House vs. Outsourcing: Making the Right Choice for Your Organization

 By SOLTECH

 There are several ways you can go about developing custom software for your business.
-The two most common options are hiring a software developer and hiring a software firm.
+The most common question is whether to hire a developer in-house vs. outsourcing the position to a firm.

-There’s not a clear-cut, right-or-wrong answer when it comes to the choice of software firm vs. developer.
-It depends on unique factors — your organization’s resources, structure, and needs.
+There’s not a clear-cut answer when it comes to choosing between your corporate software development options.
+It depends on unique factors, including your organization’s resources, structure, and needs.

 Below, we will discuss the pros and cons of each option so you know which is the best for you and your project.

 Availability: There are a lot of software developers out there.
-You most likely know someone who knows someone who is a professional software developer, so finding a developer is not hard.
-That’s a key point to consider in the software firm vs. software developer debate.
+You most likely know someone who is a professional software developer, so finding one is typically not hard.
+That’s a key point to consider when weighing whether to hire a developer in-house vs. outsourcing one.

-Cost: Many of these individuals are willing to work on the side for a lower hourly rate than what you will find at a staffing firm or software development firm.
+Cost: Software projects come with a lot of fees.
+Many developers may be willing to work on the side for a lower hourly rate than what you will find at a staffing firm or software development firm.
 You may also find them on a contracting website like UpWork or oDesk, or as a one-person business that writes custom software.

-Collaboration: Working with your own personal developer can be great.
-You get one-on-one interaction, they get to know you, your industry, and your product very closely.
-You are also able to develop a close working relationship as you both invest time in developing your software.
+Collaboration: Working with an in-house developer vs. outsourcing one can lead to better teamwork.
+You get one-on-one interaction, and they get to know you, your industry, and your product very closely.
+You are also able to develop a close working relationship as you both invest time in your corporate software development project.

-Required Skillsets: Software development is diverse.
+Required Skillsets: Corporate software development projects are typically diverse.
 There is web, mobile, and desktop software development, front-end and back-end development, architecture, and design.
 There are also plenty of competencies, like comfort with programming languages, to consider in each area.

 Each type of programming requires a broad set of skills and experiences to build an application end to end.
-Not all developers have that expertise.
-Some only know web or mobile.
-Some only build the screens and some stay strictly to the back-end logic.
+Unfortunately, not all developers have that expertise.
+Some might only know web or mobile.
+Some only build the screens, and some stay strictly to the back-end logic.

-If you hire a single developer, you may run into limits of what they can do for you.
-In the software developer vs. firm debate, skillsets are a key differentiator.
+If you hire an in-house developer vs. outsourcing, you may run into limits of what they can do for you.
+This is important to keep in mind.

 Design Capabilities: Likewise, not all developers know how to design an application.
 They are great at coding once they know what you want to build.
 However, you will need to document the software layout and design or outsource it to someone else.
-That’s an additional cost to take into account.
+That’s an additional cost to take into account when planning your software development options.

-Process: Your developer may short-cut steps because he or she is the only person working on the project.
+Process: In-house developers vs. outsourced teams may cut steps short because he or she is the only person working on the project.
 There isn’t a project management structure automatically put in place.
 Documenting requirements, doing a full design, keeping track of tasks, and estimating budgets are not something most developers do when they work solo.
+This could create difficulties as your application grows.

-Quality: It is hard for a person to both build and test their own work.
+Quality: It is hard for a person to both build and test their work.
 Also, when you work alone, there is little collaboration on the best way to do something.
-Problem solving becomes more difficult.
+Problem-solving could even become more difficult.

 In both cases, your application quality may suffer.
 That’s true both in the number of defects created and in the overall durability of the code.

-Additional Management: Your developer will need management by you.
-This may mean prioritizing tasks, keeping track of his or her progress, testing their work, prioritizing defects in the software, etc.
+Additional Management: In-house developers vs. outsourced teams may need more management by you.
+This could be prioritizing tasks, keeping track of his or her progress, testing their work, prioritizing defects in the software, etc.

 There isn’t a project management structure automatically put in place when working with a single developer.
-Managing a software project is a time-consuming task.
-You will need to take on this responsibility internally or hire someone to do it for you.
+As a result, you will need to take on this responsibility internally, hire someone to do it for you, or even have to bring more teams into the project.

-Business Continuity: At its worst, contracting with a single person can be a business continuity risk.
+Business Continuity: At its worst, hiring a single in-house developer vs. outsourcing can be a business continuity risk.
 Your developer may be slow to respond or might disappear altogether.
 This is more likely if they are working on your project during nights and weekends.

 If he or she does go AWOL, you lose all business and application knowledge developed thus far.
-You will need to hire another developer — or a software development company to take over the project and come up to speed.
+This may result in your organization needing to outsource a software development company to take over the corporate software development project.

 Pros of Hiring a Software Firm